GeoffMall/GeoffMall.github.io/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Run `ng build --output-path=build/frontend` to build the project.
+The build artifacts will be stored in the `build/` directory.
+This will be what is deployed to github pages.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).